-Table 1: The concentration of various hepatic metabolism intermediates and of the mono-, di-, and tri-phosphate molecules included in the model when simulating a moderate intake diet of 70% carbohydrate: 30% FFA, averaged over each 4 hour input cycle.
+Table 1.
+The concentration of various hepatic metabolism intermediates and of the mono-, di-, and tri-phosphate molecules included in the model when simulating a moderate intake diet of 70% carbohydrate: 30% FFA, averaged over each 4 hour input cycle.

-In table 1, the average concentrations of the various hepatic metabolism intermediates and the mono-, di-, and tri-phosphate molecules (when simulating the 4 hour moderate intake cycle discussed in supplementary material 1 – 1.4.2) are compared with experimentally measured values.
+In Table 1, the average concentrations of the various hepatic metabolism intermediates and the mono-, di-, and tri-phosphate molecules (when simulating the 4 hour moderate intake cycle discussed in S1 Text – ‘Input’ section) are compared with experimentally measured values.
 It is important that, when simulating normal physiological conditions, the outputted concentrations remain in a realistic range.

 The simulated average values for hepatic glucose and triglycerides along with glucose metabolism intermediates G6P, G3P and acetyl-CoA are within the experimentally measured ranges.
 Similarly, the simulated average concentrations for inorganic phosphate, ATP, ADP, AMP, GTP and GDP are all within the experimentally measured confidence intervals.
 This shows that, when an input approximating a daily meal cycle is provided, the model gives realistic values for the average values of key intermediates of glucose and lipid metabolism in hepatocytes, along with the adenosine and guanine phosphate molecules.